 Can open scholarship make science more reliable, responsive, credible and inclusive?
 What is the significance of anticipatory governance for open science and responsible research and innovation?
 Discuss these and other questions at a roundtable together with our fellows René von Schomberg and Andoni Ibarra.
 They have invited experts such as Clare Shelley Egan (Technical University of Denmark), Douglas Robinson (Université Gustave Eiffel), Mario Blok (Wageningen University), Frank Miedema (Utrecht University), Roberto Poli (University of Trento), Paola Zaratin (Italien MS Society), and Marianne Hoerlesberger (Austrian Institute of Technology).
 Klick here to learn more about the program and to join the discussions, please register with events[at]khk.rwth-aachen.de.

-We are excited to welcome soon at c:o/re Karin Knorr Cetina, the O. Borchert Distinguished Service Professor in the Departments of Sociology and Anthropology at the University of Chicago.
-She is a leading researcher in the field of Science and Technology Studies and with her groundbreaking work on Epistemic Cultures and the Making of Knowledge, she is a major influence of the very rationale of our Center.
-During her stay in Aachen, she will take part in the scholarly debates at c:o/re and will be giving the key note lecture in our inauguration event on July 4th.
-Lern more about her current research here.
+We are excited to soon welcoming at c:o/re Karin Knorr Cetina, the O. Borchert Distinguished Service Professor in the Departments of Sociology and Anthropology at the University of Chicago.
+She is a leading researcher in the field of Science and Technology Studies and, given her groundbreaking work on Epistemic Cultures and the Making of Knowledge, she is a major influence of the very rationale of our Center.
+During her stay in Aachen, she will take part in the scholarly debates at c:o/re and will be giving the key note lecture at our inauguration event on July 4th.
+You can learn more about her current research here.

 Art’s Realism in the Post-Truth Era